chishika-coding/Battleships/README.md

 # Details
 This project was the coursework task for ECM1400 Comp Sci BSC University of Exeter.
+[GitHub Repository](https://github.com/bakapaka/Battleships)